Who we are:

 The Cascabel Collective is a collaborative effort between Christians from Nicaragua and the United States that:

-- provides hope and support for the disabled and their families
+- provides hope and support for children with disabilities and their families

 - and spreads the love of Christ.

-- provides nutritional support to disabled children and their families
+- provides nutritional support to children with disabilities and their families

 - teaches sewing and facilitates the sale of fair trade products